etiennesky/gdal-frmts-netcdf-issues/PDS_RefactorNotes.rst

 Projection: major refactors
 ---------------------------

- * Should I try to refactor the SetProjection to also use the mapped arrays?
+ * Should we try to refactor the SetProjection to also use the mapped arrays?

  * Should we look at the C LibCF for working with NetCDF files, or is that an unwanted extra dependency?